Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 4. Scrub the racks with a rag or an old toothbrush.
 Rinse thoroughly with a garden hose before replacing.

-7. With Aluminum Foil
+7. Aluminum Foil and a Dishwasher Tablet

 1. Wrap the rungs of the oven racks in aluminum foil and place them in a tub filled with hot water.